-You can be forgiven if you thought that Toyota was asleep at the switch with the last generation of Corolloas, the 2013-18 series.
-They were decent enough cars, all told, and maintained Toyota’s legendary reliability, but they weren’t special like previous generations — including my first Corolla, a comfortable, zippy, thrifty 1998.
+You can be forgiven if you thought that Toyota was asleep at the switch with the 2013-2018 Corollas.
+They were decent enough cars, and maintained Toyota’s legendary reliability, but they weren’t special—like my first Corolla, a comfortable, zippy, thrifty 1998.
 For one thing, the 2018s had about the same power level as my ’98, despite two decades of increasing power in other cars.

-That’s all changed.
-The 2019s have clever new transmissions and a longer-stroke 2.0 liter engine that boasts 13:1 compression and both direct injection and port injection.
-It’s lower, wider, and longer, with dual-beam LED headlamps and changes that affect just about everything.
-The starting price for all this is to be $20,910 plus destination in the US.
+Under the skin are clever new transmissions and a longer-stroke 2.0 liter engine that boasts 13:1 compression and both direct injection and port injection.
+The starting price for the 2019s was $20,910 plus destination in the US.
 That price fell for 2020 and 2021, and was around the same for 2022.

-The hatchback was released first, in two grades, SE and XSE grades.
-It is on a new platform, shared with the Camry, Avalon, and RAV4 — “Toyota New Global Architecture” or TNGA for short.
-That means it also gained a new suspension, which is more sport-tuned.
+The hatchback was released first, in the SE and XSE grades.
 The styling was intended to be along the lines of the “shooting brakes,” both muscular and sophisticated.

 The front still uses MacPherson struts, with updated bound stopper clearance, different stabilizer locations, new coil spring rates, altered damping force, and lower friction in sliding parts.
 The rear suspension is now a multi-link design with a stabilizer bar, using updated shock absorbers, springs, and geometry.
 Lower arm locations were moved to improve toe-in angle during higher-speed maneuvering; shocks were moved forward for better cargo capacity and lower longitudinal low-frequency input.
 Overall, front and rear suspension friction has been reduced by 40 percent, and its center of gravity is cut by a substantial 0.8 inches.
 The end result: A Corolla Hatchback that possesses an uncanny blend of balance, composure, and feel that’ll have its driver pining for windy roads – time and time again.